 Shakti is the power of the “Divine Mother” and the supreme energy that runs through the entire universe.
 It is said to be the dynamic force behind all of existence.
 When an overpowering demonic force of negativity rises, it is the goddess who must be summoned because her Shakti is all-pervading and unsurpassable.

-Navaratri (Nava=nine/ Ratri=nights) always begins the day after the new moon and is celebrated five times a year.
-The most important and widely celebrated is the Maha Navaratri – the Navaratri of Autumn (Sharadiya Navaratri) which falls in October this year.
+Navaratri (Nava=nine/ Ratri=nights) always begins the day after the new moon and is celebrated five times a year, around equinoxes and solstices.
+The most important and widely celebrated is the Maha Navaratri – the Navaratri of Autumn (Sharadiya Navaratri) which falls Sept 26 – Oct 4, 2022 (pacific).